NorfairKing/haskell-dangerous-functions/README.md

 *** Exception: Prelude.!!: negative index
 ```

-The right way index is to not use a list, because list indexing takes `O(n)` time, even if you find a safe way to do it.
+The right way to index is to not use a list, because list indexing takes `O(n)` time, even if you find a safe way to do it.
 If you _really_ need to deal with _list_ indexing (you don't), then you can use a combination of [`take`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-List.html#v:take) and [`drop`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-List.html#v:drop).

 #### [`fromJust`](https://hackage.haskell.org/package/base-4.15.0.0/docs/Data-Maybe.html#v:fromJust)